Baz Luhrmann: Other ventures

 Luhrmann, who started appearing on TV screen in 1981, appeared in Winter of Our Dreams, directed by John Duigan.
 By 1992, he had directed the music video "Love Is in the Air" by John Paul Young.
 The next year, Luhrmann staged his interpretation of A Midsummer Night's Dream by Benjamin Britten.
 In 1997 when the CD of Something for Everybody was released, it featured Luhrmann's films and operas.
 Following the success, he created and managed a company Bazmark along with his wife, Catherine Martin.

 In 1997 as a music producer, Luhrmann was credited on "Everybody's Free", a spoken word song in Europe, Australia and the Americas.
 Luhrmann directed a 2004 commercial for Chanel N° 5 entitled N° 5 the Film.
-On Charlie Rose interview, he told Rose that the commercial was based in the 1953 film, Roman Holiday.
+On Charlie Rose interview, he told Rose that the commercial was based on the 1953 film, Roman Holiday.
 The next year 2005, Luhrmann was appointed an Ambassador for the Australian Theatre for Young People, and in next three years, he was asked by the Prime Minister of Australia Kevin Rudd to make adverts for the promotion of tourism in Australia.
 In 2009 during the 81st Academy Awards in February, Luhrmann put together a number dedicated to musicals which consisted of Hugh Jackman, Beyoncé, Zac Efron, Vanessa Hudgens, Dominic Cooper and Amanda Seyfried.
 In September of same year, he appeared as a guest judge on Dancing with the Stars.

 He produced Christina Aguilera and Nile Rodgers' 2016 single "Telepathy", along with Elliott Wheeler.

-Luhrmann and the painter Vincent Fantauzzo embarked on an art initiative which took them to India, where they created artworks on walls of hotels, in the streets of Rajasthan and on 17th century forts in 2010.
+Luhrmann and the painter Vincent Fantauzzo embarked on an art initiative which took them to India, where they created artworks on walls of hotels, in the streets of Rajasthan and on 17th-century forts in 2010.
 He also shot the campaign film The Secret Life of Flowers.
 Though mostly hands-off with the stage production of Moulin Rouge!, Luhrmann produced its Broadway cast recording in 2019.

 Luhrmann led the jury at the 2023 Red Sea International Film Festival held in Jeddah, Saudi Arabia.

 In January 2025, Luhrmann collaborated with wife Catherine Martin and Jon Neidich of Golden Age Hospitality on Monsieur, a new bar in New York City's East Village with a gothic medieval aesthetic, inspired by the East Village nightlife in the late 1960s and early 70s.

+In 2025 the couple has designed the private carriage Celia for the Belmond British Pullman luxury train, rebuilt from a former Brighton Belle motorcar, which has entered service in April 2026.
+The vehicle features a capacity of 12 passengers, a bar, a dining and a lounge area.